IvoSt98/fitness1/README.md

 **Header with Navigation**

 * Our top left corner in the navigation, shows the name of our page - Online Monster!
-* Featured on all three pages, the full responsive navigation bar includes links to the Home page, Coaches and Contact Us page and is identical in each page to allow for easy navigation.
+* Featured on all three pages, the full responsive navigation bar which opens every ot the links Home page, Coaches and Contact Us to a new page and is identical in each page to allow for easy navigation.
 * The color it's contrast black and white and the sections of informations are easy to be find, which good first impression to the user.